Skip to content

 MSS clamping

 Maximum segment size (MSS) is a TCP setting that limits the size of TCP segments.
-This option is set in the SYN packets during the three-way handshake.
+The SYN packets set this option during the three-way handshake.

-By default, a TCP endpoint will set its MSS value based on its local network interface MTU.
-For example, for IPv4, if the MTU is 1,500 bytes then MSS will be 1,460 bytes (1,500 bytes minus 20 bytes from the IPv4 header minus 20 bytes from the TCP header).
+By default, a TCP endpoint sets its MSS value based on its local network interface MTU.
+For example, for IPv4, if the MTU is 1,500 bytes then MSS becomes 1,460 bytes (1,500 bytes minus 20 bytes from the IPv4 header minus 20 bytes from the TCP header).

-MSS is a tool that can be used to configure TCP packet size behavior.
-If a TCP endpoint is known to be behind a network with reduced MTU, changing the MSS value to match the actual path MTU value will force remote endpoints to send packets that fit within the specified MTU.
-So, if an IPv4 TCP endpoint is known to be behind a GRE tunnel with an MTU of 1,476 bytes, the MSS value in its TCP SYN packets should be 1,436 bytes - 1,476 bytes minus the 20 bytes from the IPv4 header, minus the 20 bytes from the TCP header.
+MSS is a tool that you can use to configure TCP packet size behavior.
+If a TCP endpoint sits behind a network with reduced MTU, changing the MSS value to match the actual path MTU value forces remote endpoints to send packets that fit within the specified MTU.
+So, if an IPv4 TCP endpoint sits behind a GRE tunnel with an MTU of 1,476 bytes, the MSS value in its TCP SYN packets should be 1,436 bytes - 1,476 bytes minus the 20 bytes from the IPv4 header, minus the 20 bytes from the TCP header.

 One way to modify the MSS setting is by changing the MTU of the network interface in the router's WAN interface to match the path MTU.
-Another way to modify MSS is by applying a MSS clamp, where an intermediary network device - such as a router - is configured to modify the MSS TCP option on-the-fly when packets pass through it.
-Note that changing the MTU on the interface of an intermediary network device is not the same as applying an MSS clamp, and it will not cause the TCP MSS value to be changed.
+Another way to modify MSS is by applying an MSS clamp, where you configure an intermediary network device - such as a router - to modify the MSS TCP option on-the-fly when packets pass through it.
+Note that changing the MTU on the interface of an intermediary network device is not the same as applying an MSS clamp, and it does not change the TCP MSS value.

 Refer to MSS clamping recommendations for information on what you should set your MSS clamping to, depending on the type of tunnel.